infobloxopen/atlas-db/README.md

 ## Databases

-This resource is used to manage the lifecycle of specific databases on a database server instance. create user specific to this database.
+This resource is used to manage the lifecycle of specific databases on a database server instance. create specified user for this database and one user with admin role is must.

 These will create a `Secret` with the DSN to connect as admin-user to the database.
 One can skip this by not providing users information.
-That implies `Database Schema` will use `dsn` to connect database.
+That implies `Database Schema` will use user provided `dsn` to connect database.

 ```
 apiVersion: atlasdb.infoblox.com/v1alpha1